graniet/GoFuzz/README.md

 # GoFuzz
-A simple request fuzzer written in Golang with love
+A simple request fuzzer written in Golang

 ```shell